realworldocaml/book/en/fcm.md

 ## Living without first-class modules

-It's worth noting that most designs that can be done with first class modules can be simulated without them, with some level of awkwardness.
+It's worth noting that most designs that can be done with first-class modules can be simulated without them, with some level of awkwardness.
 For example, we could rewrite our query handler example without first-class modules using the following types: